raycast/extensions/extensions/numi/README.md

 # Numi for Raycast

-This is a raycast extension with commands to query anything on numi app.
+This is a Raycast extension with commands to query anything on Numi app.
 To use it, install the extension from the [Raycast Store](https://www.raycast.com/andresmorelos/numi), [enable the Numi API](#enable-the-numi-api), open Raycast Search and type the following [commands](#query-on-numi)):

 ## Enable the Numi API